Tigecycline: Antibacterial use

-The European Society of Clinical Microbiology and Infection recommends tigecycline as a potential salvage therapy for severe and/or complicated or refractory Clostridium difficile infection.
+"Tigecycline is also active against Clostridioides difficile strains.
+Most C. difficile isolates have MICs <0.25 for tigecycline The European Society of Clinical Microbiology and Infection recommends tigecycline as a potential salvage therapy for severe and/or complicated or refractory Clostridoides difficile infection.

 Tigecycline can also be used in vulnerable populations such as immunocompromised patients or patients with cancer.
-Tigecycline may also have potential for use in acute myeloid leukemia.

-Non-Antibacterial use
+Non-antibacterial use

-It is well established that tigecycline works as an effective antibiotic, however it may have other properties that are not yet fully understood.
+It is well established that tigecycline works as an effective antibiotic; however, it may have other properties that are not yet fully understood.
 Minocycline has been shown to have anti-inflammatory and anti-apoptotic activities, inhibition of proteolysis and suppression of angiogenesis and tumor metastasis.
 This is a feature not unique to minocycline, with many tetracyclines exhibiting non-antibiotic clinical benefits.
 Tigecycline has shown in vitro and in vivo activity against acute myeloid leukemia.
 The antileukemic activity of tigecycline can be attributed to the inhibition of mitochondrial protein translation in eukaryotic cells.
 Leukemic cells have an increased dependence on mitochondrial function, causing a heightened sensitivity to tigecycline.
 Tigecycline has also shown anti-cancer properties against several other kinds of tumors, including non-small cell lung cancer, gastric cancer, hepatocellular carcinoma, and glioblastoma.

+It also shows good activity against the causative agent of pythiosis.